shashankshirol/LazyRemote/README.md

 - `python 3.6+`
 - And, everything in the `requirements.txt` file.
 Run: `pip install -r requirements.txt`
+- MOST IMPORTANTLY, this has only been tested on Windows.
+Don't know if it'll work on Linux/MacOS.
-- And, to be a lazy bum.
+- FINALLY, to be a lazy bum.

 ## Images: